mzmine/mzmine_documentation/docs/getting_started.md

 1. Set a temporary file directory.
 Go to _Project_ → _Set preferences_ → _Temporary file directory_.
    This requires a restart to take effect.
-    2. We recommend setting the directory to an SSD with enough space for fast processing and visualizations.
+   1. We recommend setting the directory to an SSD other than your system drive with enough space for fast processing and visualizations.
-    3. On Windows, old temporary files are deleted when a new session is started.
        ![settings](getting_started_set_parameters.png)

 2. mzmine 2  and mzmine 3 projects cannot be imported due to changes in the data structure.